RyanFin/Game_Programming_Tutorials/README.md

 ### Chapter 6 - Tic-Tac-Toe
 - **Page 162**: References
     - A reference provides an alias for a variable.
-    - Use '&' to create a reference that can be used for another variable.
+    - Use the *reference operator* '&' to create a reference that can be used for another variable.
         - Such as &mikesScore = myScore;
     - You can't assign a reference to another variable if it has already been assigned to one.
 - **Page 166-167**: *Passing by Value* Versus *Passing by Reference*